Fighting against POLLUTION to Save Environment

 From the air pollutant load estimated and over meteorological data determine highest ground level concentrations, check with actual field measurement.
 Determine improvement required in terms of pollutant generation.

-Examine where industrial sludges, hazardous wastes, industrial wastes are disposed off; examine the details of disposal practice, (may be the relevent industries are disposing the hazardous sludges on their own backyard).
+Examine where industrial sludges, hazardous wastes, industrial wastes are disposed off; examine the details of disposal practice (may be the relevant industries are disposing the hazardous sludges on their own backyard).

-Examine the whole issue - examine possibility of ground water pollution, if possibility exists collect soil, leachete/ ground water samples and analyse and interpret data.
+Examine the whole issue - examine possibility of ground water pollution, if possibility exists collect soil, leachate/ground water samples and analyse and interpret data.

-Arising out of the impact study, deermine mitigation measures required more than the minimum requirement (concept of MINAS).
+Arising out of the impact study, determine mitigation measures required more than the minimum requirement (concept of MINAS).

 PREPARATION OF WASTE MANAGEMENT PLAN